You Might Not Know These Remarkable Women, but You ShouldMarch 17, 2016

 you should learn more about Aileen Rizo.

 In 2009, AAUW member Aileen Rizo landed her dream job of working as a math consultant for the Fresno County Office of Education (FCOE) in Fresno, California, training instructors in new ways of teaching math.
 But just three years later, Rizo says that dream turned into a nightmare when she learned that a recently hired male colleague was being paid $12,000 more per year than she was, even though he was doing the same work and Rizo had more experience and seniority.
 After filing an internal complaint, Rizo alleges that the FCOE told her it based new employees’ salaries on just one factor: the employee’s prior salary history.
 She filed suit under the Equal Pay Act and California’s sex status discrimination statutes.
 Her case, Rizo v.
-Fresno County Office of Education, is still pending, but Rizo isn’t waiting around.
-With help from AAUW, Rizo testified and advocated for California’s Fair Pay Act.
-The bill — which is the toughest equal pay law in the country — passed the California legislature in August 2015, was signed by Gov. Jerry Brown in October 2015, and went into effect in January 2016.
+Fresno County Office of Education, is still moving through the judicial system after an unfavorable ruling on April 27, 2017.
+With help from AAUW, Rizo also testified and advocated for California’s Fair Pay Act.
+The bill — which is one of in the country — passed the California legislature in August 2015, was signed by Gov. Jerry Brown in October 2015, and went into effect in January 2016.
+AAUW is proud to continue supporting Rizo through the Legal Advocacy Fund.

 If you’re interested in Hillary Clinton,